alexanderholmberg/chess/README.md

 Positions are given as strings with the format `"<file><rank>"`.
 For example, `"a4"` or `"d6"`

+# Command Line Chess

-For the terminal chess, to move a piece you type in the previous position followed by the new position.
+For the command linie chess, to move a piece you type in the previous position followed by the new position.
 For example, if you want to go from a2 to a4, the input should be `a2a4`.
 To start the terminal chess, just type `cargo run`.
-What it looks like:
+What it looks like in a light-themed(cursed I know) terminal:

 ![Chess UI](/assets/chessUIWhiteTerminal.png)

+# More

 The tests are divided into three modules, `init`, `movement` and `special_rules`.
 Type `cargo test <module>` to test a specific module, or just type `cargo test` to test them all at once.

 OBS!
 There are some inefficient searches made in this program

+# TODO

 Castling and en passant are not implemented yet